jsbots/AutoFish/README.md

 Before using sound detection turn off Music and Ambient Sounds in the game, leave only Sound Effects.
 Your volume should be at normal/default level.
 Try to find a place secluded from the sounds made by other players to avoid false detections.

 You can also use AFK Fishing Mode in DX12 now, with Int.Key + Sound Detection the bot will focus the window only when it needs to cast and when it detects splash sound (turn on Sound in Background for that).

-## Known issues :hammer:
-- If the bot clicks too early, first try from the 1st person view, if that didn't help, decrease **Bobber Sensitivity** or increase **Bobber Density** value (You can find them in the **Advanced Settings**).
-- If the bot doesn't move/press/clicks your mouse, try to launch it as administrator.
-- Whitelist works properly only with **1366x768** or **1920x1080** or **3840x2160** resolutions.
-- If **Lunkers** bother you in Dragonflight, you might need to turn off sleeping or decrease it to around 0.5 - 5 seconds.
-- The bot might not work properly if you have **latency issues**.
-- If you use many monitors the game should be on the primary one.

 ## Download :open_file_folder: